Xojo: History

 In 1996, FYI Software, founded by Geoff Perlman, bought CrossBasic, which had been marketed by its author Andrew Barry as a shareware product.
 CrossBasic got its name from its ability to compile the same programming code for the classic Mac OS and the Java virtual machine (although the integrated development environment was Mac only).
 A public beta was released in April 1996.
 The CrossBasic name was trademarked by another company, so the product was renamed REALbasic.

 Prior to version 2, the Java target was dropped and later replaced with a Windows target and database support.
 The option to compile for Linux was added in 2005 and the integrated development environment (IDE) was ported to Windows and as a free public beta for Linux platforms.
 The new IDE employed a redesigned user interface.

 In 2004, REAL software announced the "Made with REALbasic Showcase" program to highlight applications created with the product.
 In 2009, a migration assistant was launched to help move code from Visual Basic.
 In 2010, to combat the perception that it was similar to the original BASIC, it was renamed Real Studio.

 The company announced Real Studio Web Edition, allowing developers to compile web applications without the knowledge of multiple web technologies.

 On June 4, 2013 the company officially changed their name to Xojo, Inc. and Real Studio was renamed Xojo.
 Also on this date they released Xojo 2013 Release 1 which included an all-new user interface, full support for Cocoa on OS X, improved support for web applications, all new documentation and a new Introduction to Programming Using Xojo textbook that was designed for beginners to learn the fundamentals of object oriented programming.
 Xojo, Inc. calls it "the spiritual successor to Visual BASIC".

 The Xojo IDE is currently available for Microsoft Windows, macOS, 32-bit x86 Linux, and can compile 32-bit and 64-bit applications for Windows (Windows XP and higher), macOS (running on Intel or Apple silicon Macs using the Cocoa frameworks), x86 Linux, iOS, Android, the web, and Raspberry Pi.
 Xojo is self-hosted: the Xojo IDE is built with the current release of Xojo.
 The 2015r3 release includes 64-bit support for Desktop, Web and Console targets as well as a new platform, Raspberry Pi.

 Xojo added many new features in 2018 and 2019, including support for macOS and iOS light/dark modes, a GraphicsPath for drawing Bézier curves, and a new DateTime class.

-In 2020, Xojo introduced a new web framework, which is a ground-up re-write that adds modern-looking new controls, support for Bootstrap themes, two layout modes and more.
-The new web framework takes advantage of all that modern web browsers have to offer, providing a more robust foundation to build responsive web apps.
+In 2020, Xojo introduced a new web framework, which is a ground-up re-write that modernizes controls, supports Bootstrap themes, and adds two layout modes.
+The new framework also takes advantage modern web browsers features.

 Xojo has ranked among the top 100 most popular programming languages as published by TIOBE, a company which rates the quality of software.